zfleeman/zfleeman.com/content/blog/kooky-spooky-half-marathon-2022/index.md

 ![](pace-v-elevation.png "A very depressing graph.")

 2:01:12 is still a respectable time for a half marathon, and ultimately, I'm proud of it.
 But yes, it stung _quite_ a bit that I couldn't stick it to the 29-year-version of myself.
 We had my wife's family in town, and the weather was so nice that I was happy to have time out of the house with people that I care about.
 There was also a Basset Hound in a costume at the finish line, which was awesome.
 I didn't ask him what his costume was, because he seemed busy.
-I wanted to get my picture taken with him, but it didn't happen.
-I snagged one with my wonderful family instead.
+I wanted to get my picture taken with him, but it didn't happen, so I settled and snagged one with my wonderful family instead.

 ![](spooky_fam.png "Thank you for noticing my Power Drill Massacre shirt and telling me how cool I am.")